Nursing Jobs in Seattle, Washington

 VIEW JOB

 Known as the Emerald City for its lush green landscape, Seattle, Washington, is not the capital of the Evergreen State (that’s Olympia), but is its largest city.
 It may be known as the home of the first Starbucks, but Seattle brings more to nursing professionals than a famous waterfront, a thriving tech scene, and lots of coffee.
-If you are considering searching for nursing jobs in Seattle, start by learning more about what this city has to offer nurses before and after a shift.
+If you are considering searching for nursing jobs, Seattle, Washington, has a variety of positions available, whether you're in the market for full-time, part-time, contract, temporary, or per diem positions.
+Start by learning more about what this city offers before and after a shift.

 What to Know About Nursing Jobs in Seattle

-Seattle has a population of 733, 919, making it the 18th largest city in the U.S. Residents in this large metro area — which includes cities like Bellevue, Redmond, Kirkland, and Tacoma —demand a great deal of healthcare, opening up opportunities for RNs, CNAs, and LPNs.
-Nurses can look for work options that might best fit their schedule and life, including full-time, part-time, contract, temporary, and per diem nursing jobs in Seattle.
+Seattle has a population of 755,000.
+Residents in this large metro area — which includes cities like Bellevue, Redmond, Kirkland, and Tacoma —demand a great deal of healthcare, opening up opportunities for nursing jobs.
+Seattle is hiring for a variety of roles, including the following:

 If you need childcare while you are on shift, Seattle has many options.
 The Washington State Department of Children Youth and Families website can help you find and assess childcare providers and can provide resources for those who need assistance paying for care.